90 Belugas, 11 Orcas Trapped in ‘Whale Jail’ off Russian Coast

 “Catching them at this tempo, we risk losing our entire orca population,” Greenpeace Russia research coordinator Oganes Targulyan said to The Telegraph.
 “The capture quota now is 13 animals a year, but no one is taking into account that at least one orca is killed for every one that is caught.”

-The orca population in the nearby Kamchatka region has decreased so drastically that they were listed as endangered this year.
+The orca population in the nearby Kamchatka region has decreased so drastically that they were listed as

 “The trauma and distress these animals experience during captures is not opinion or emotion—it is fact,” Rose added to The Dodo.
 “They suffer intense stress-related reactions and their mortality risk spikes sharply soon after capture and then again after transport—they don’t get accustomed to the process.
 The decimated pods may experience similar stress and trauma—their offspring are being taken from them.”